amitmse/in_Python_/Others/README.md

   count - the count of times something happened.
 - The Poisson distribution is when trying to count events over a time given the continuous rate of events occurring
 - Poisson Distribution is a limiting case of binomial distribution.
+  As n approaches ∞ and p approaches 0 with the product np held fixed, the Binomial (n, p) distribution approaches the Poisson distribution with expected value λ = np.
 - Function
 	- PDF		: Expo(-Mean)*{(Mean^x)/x!} 		{x in o,1,2,3,4,5}
 	- Mean  	: Mean